 There is no such thing as a “standard size” high school swimming pool.
 Competition areas for high school swimming in Illinois is typically 8 lanes x 25 yards, but that is not the typical size pool that area schools have built in recent decades.
 That size would be insufficient to support the Physical Education curricula at OPRF (at least two simultaneous classes, seven to eight periods per day).
 It would not be sufficient for extra-curricular uses (diving, swimming, water polo, cross-training for other teams, and synchronized swimming).
 Nor would it support the current use of the pools as a community asset for the Oak Park Park District, West Suburban Special Recreation Association, OPRF Summer Swim Camps, or local swim clubs.

 The pool in this plan is not an Olympic-sized pool.
 An Olympic-sized pool (50 meters x 25 meters) would be more than 49% larger than the 25 yard x 40 yard pool that meets OPRF’s needs.

-The facilities plan includes a new South East Facility in sequence 2, located east of the existing field house.
+The facilities plan includes a new South East Facility (Component D) in sequence 2, located east of the existing field house.
 This four-story building with five levels of programmable space addresses multiple facilities problems that Imagine identified, most of which are unrelated to the pool.